China startup deals shrink as fundraising for investors plummets – TechCrunch

 Chinese startups continue to weather tough times as private investors, caught in a cash crunch, are concentrating money into fewer deals.

 The slide in startup investment comes as the money behind the money shrinks amid a cooling economy in China that is exacerbated by a trade war with the U.S. Fundraising for investors was already showing signs of slowdown a year earlier.
-In the first half of this year, private equity and venture capital firms in China secured 30% less than what they had raised over the same period a year ago, amounting to a total of $54.44 billion.
-271 funds managed to raise, down 52%.
+In the first half of this year, private equity and venture capital firms in China secured 30% less than what they had raised over the same period a year ago, amounting to a total of $54.44 billion; 271 funds managed to raise, down 52%.

 That money from limited partners is also flowing to a small rank of investors.
-12 institutions accounted for 57% of all the capital landed by VCs and PEs in the period.
-Investment coffers that have gotten a big boost include the likes of TPG Capital, Warburg Pincus, DCG Capital, Legend Capital, and Source Code Capital.
+Twelve institutions accounted for 57% of all the capital landed by VCs and PEs in the period.
+Investment coffers that have gotten a big boost include the likes of TPG Capital, Warburg Pincus, DCG Capital, Legend Capital and Source Code Capital.

-Healthcare was the most backed sector during the six months, although proptech startups scored the biggest average deal size.
-Some of the highest funded companies from the period were artificial intelligence chip maker Horizon Robotics, shared housing upstart Danke and China’s Starbucks challenger Luckin.
+Healthcare was the most-backed sector during the six months, although proptech startups scored the biggest average deal size.
+Some of the highest funded companies from the period were artificial intelligence chip maker Horizon Robotics, shared housing upstart Danke and China’s Starbucks challenger, Luckin.